usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 Keep in mind that to build a pipeline is also to design and deploy a step, since any pipeline can be used as a step, and any step may comprise, internally, a pipeline.

-Since step definitions are more often &ldquo;out of line&rdquo; (in an external file) than inline (in the XProc itself),
+Since step definitions are more often &ldquo;out of line&rdquo; (in an external file) than inline (in the XProc itself), learning XProc soon becomes an exercise in learning to use a toolkit of standard steps provided by the standard vocabulary.
+The power of these steps comes not just through what they do as single operations – which can be simple or complex – but in what they do when combined.
+Learning is accelerated by diving in.

-As described in the [XProc 3.0                   specification](https://spec.xproc.org/3.0/xproc/#declare-pipelines), XProc step declarations can be divided into an initial set of elements for setup and configuration, followed by what the specification calls a *subpipeline*, consisting of a sequence of steps to be executed – any steps available, which could be anything.
+As described in the [XProc 3.0                   specification](https://spec.xproc.org/3.0/xproc/#declare-pipelines), XProc step declarations can be divided into an initial set of elements for setup and configuration, followed by a *subpipeline*, consisting of a sequence of steps to be executed – any steps available, which could be anything.
 Think of the subpipeline as the working parts of the pipeline, while the rest is all about how it is set up.

+At a high level:

+* Imports (optional) - configuring where the processor can find logic to be called from external pipelines: `p:import`, `p:import-functions`
+* Prologue - configuring inputs, outputs and options for the pipeline, if any - the prologue can be empty: , `p:input`, `p:output`, `p:option`
+* Local step definitions, if any: `p:declare-step`
+* Subpipeline - step invocations, connected implicitly or explicitly, with supporting variable declarations and documentation

-The list of elements that come before the subpipeline is short, which helps: `p:import`, `p:import-functions`, `p:input`, `p:output`, `p:option` or `p:declare-step`.
-Everything coming after is a step.
+The list of elements that come in the three groups before the subpipeline is short, which helps: six in total between `p:import` and `p:declare-step`.
+Everything coming after is part of the subpipeline.

-Within this set of elements (all preceding, none following the subpipeline) XProc further distinguishes between the **imports** for steps and functions, appearing first (elements `p:import` and `p:import-functions`), to be followed by elements configuring the step: `p:input`, `p:output`, `p:option` – elements together called the [prologue](https://spec.xproc.org/3.0/xproc/#declare-pipelines).
+Within this set of elements (all preceding, none following the subpipeline) XProc further distinguishes between the **imports** for steps and functions, appearing first (elements `p:import` and `p:import-functions`), followed by the [prologue](https://spec.xproc.org/3.0/xproc/#declare-pipelines) (`p:input`, `p:output`, `p:option`).

 The prologue is used to define ports and options for the pipeline.
 It can be thought of as the definition of the interface for the step as a whole.
 Defining ports and options is how you give the users of the step with the affordances or control points they need to use it.
-If only a single input is needed, a single input port (named `source`) can be assumed (XXX is this so?), so prologues can be empty (and invisible, or not there).
+If only a single input is needed, a single input port (named `source`) can be defined.
+But some pipelines require no input bindings since the acquire data in other ways.
+If your pipeline is self-contained, its prologue can be empty.

 Following the prologue, a step may also have local step definitions (`p:declare-step`).
-One might think of these as macros: maybe they are never used by another pipeline (XXX test: is this even possible?), but these locally-defined pipelines can be used internally for logic that is used repeatedly, or that warrants separating from the main pipeline for some other reason.
+One might think of these as an XProc equivalent of a &ldquo;macro&rdquo;: these locally-defined pipelines can be used internally for logic that is used repeatedly, or that warrants separating from the main pipeline for some other reason.

 After imports, prologue and (optional) step declarations, the step sequence that follows comprises the [subpipeline](https://spec.xproc.org/3.0/xproc/#dt-subpipeline).